LMFonville/eyetracking-analysis/README.md

 ## Report examples

 These are example runthroughs from a pilot scan.
+The html previews don't have the same functionality as the reports (code folding, table of contents, layout).

 Use CTRL-click to open in a new tab!